bnb-chain/bnb-chain.github.io/docs/beaconchain/blockchain.md

-# The Beacon Chain Blockchain
+# The BNB Beacon Chain Blockchain

-The purpose of the Beacon Chain blockchain and DEX is to create an alternative marketplace for issuing and exchanging digital assets in a decentralized manner.
+The purpose of the BNB Beacon Chain blockchain and DEX is to create an alternative marketplace for issuing and exchanging digital assets in a decentralized manner.

 ## Consensus Details

-Beacon Chain  is a peer-to-peer distributed system, connecting together multiple clients that reach consensus on their views of the "state of the world".
-Beacon Chain  uses [Tendermint](https://github.com/tendermint/tendermint) BFT consensus and has a dedicated `application layer` that runs upon it.
+BNB Beacon Chain  is a peer-to-peer distributed system, connecting together multiple clients that reach consensus on their views of the "state of the world".
+BNB Beacon Chain  uses [Tendermint](https://github.com/tendermint/tendermint) BFT consensus and has a dedicated `application layer` that runs upon it.
 A simplified overview of the application's architecture might look something like this:

 ```
 +------------+-----------+